-- All referenceable roles from the last 10 years relevant to the job you are applying for
+- Relevant roles – all referenceable roles from the last 10 years relevant to the job you are applying for

 - Education – relevant tertiary or certifications only, include vendor specific courses

-- A few sentences that speaks to who you are, your IT passions and career direction
+- Succinct introduction – a few sentences that speaks to who you are, your IT passions and career direction

-- Skills matrix – possibly – see my blog post on it here though first
+- Skills matrix – possibly – see my blog post about putting skills matrix in CV here though first

-- Give more detail (typically more dot points) on the more recent roles, or the more relevant roles
+- Highlight in points – give more detail (typically more dot points) on the more recent roles, or the more relevant roles

 - Self-Education section – if you lack experience and are early on in your career, detailing projects and your home lab environment can show you invest in yourself

-- Anything that show’s you invest in yourself and you know who you are and what you are about.
+- Professional development – anything that shows you invest in yourself and you know who you are and what you are about.
 This can even be blogs, podcasts and books you read or contribute to, for professional development

 - Roles not related to IT